IgniteUI/igniteui-documentation/topics/02_Controls/igRating/01_igRating_Styling_and_Theming.md

 </style>
 ```

-**Listing 4** demonstrates how to markup and instantiate the rating control in a jQuery/HTML scenario, while **Listing 5** shows you how to create the rating control using the ASP.NET MVC wrapper.
+**Listing 4** demonstrates how to markup and instantiate the rating control in a jQuery/HTML scenario, while **Listing 5** shows you how to create the rating control using %%ProductNameMVC%% Rating.

 **Listing 4: Create the markup and associated script in HTML**